dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Lambda double colon `::`, also called method reference:
 * If you have static method you can call it only from class => MyClass::staticMethod,
 * if you have instance method you can call it from instance variable => my::instanceMethod, but also from static context, but in this case you should have the instance as first argument
 * In below example you have instance method `isSpouse` so to call it properly you have to pass 2 instances.
-If you already have instance you can call it `p1::isSpouse` in this case you have to pass only 1 instance, because original is already there.
+If you already have instance, you can call it `p1::isSpouse` in this case you have to pass only 1 argument, because first argument is already there.
 But if you call `Person::isSpouse` this assumes you have to pass 2 instances, were the first would be the instance and the second would be the argument.
 That's why the code is not compiled for single `Predicate` but works fine with `BiPredicate`
-* static call on instance method - first param should be instance itself, then it works.
+* static call on instance method - first param should be the instance itself, then it works.
 ```java
 import java.util.function.BiPredicate;
 import java.util.function.Predicate;